 Why do we collect and use learner information?

-We collect and use learner information under the Education and Skills Funding Agency contract for the provision of learning.
+We collect and use learner information under the West Midlands Combined Authority and the Education and Skills Funding Agency contract for the provision of learning.
 We also collect learner information to pass to the Learning Records Service who create a Unique Learner Number (ULN) for each learner

 We use the learner data to:

-- Report to the Education and Skills Funding Agency
+- Report to the West Midlands Combined Authority and the Education and Skills Funding Agency

 - Obtain unique learner numbers from the Learning Records Service